Last Updated on

 Finally, there is the issue of blocking light.
 This is great for stopping weeds from growing, but if you’re attempting to plant something new, you’re going to need some of that light to get down into the soil in order to help the seeds germinate.
 No germination, no plant, no garden.

 THE FINAL DIRT

 Mulch is a great thing.
 Even with its downsides, it’s far more beneficial than other things you can do in your garden.
-Having mulch should, in theory, keep your plants growing stronger, your soil staying more moist and weeds from growing and causing you problems.
+Having mulch should, in theory, keep your plants grow stronger, your soil staying moister and weeds from growing and causing you problems.